All businesses need insurance, but how much and what type depends

 corporation or non-profit organization can be held personally liable for their actions on behalf of

-willing to serve on a board of directors without this coverage.
+individuals may not agree to serve on a board of directors without this coverage.

 Umbrella (Supplemental Liability) -

-This policy provides additional liability coverage beyond that offered by a primary liability
+Provides additional liability coverage beyond that offered by a primary liability

 policy.
 This may be needed by businesses engaged in high-risk